timothylimyl/robotx_od_pipeline/README.md

 ## 2. Label the images

-Follow this github instruction, [here](https://github.com/tzutalin/labelImg) to download the labelling application.
-Please read how does the annotation tool work, it is very simple.
+The labelImg folder contains the labelling application.
+Please read how does the annotation tool work over at the [official repo](https://github.com/tzutalin/labelImg), it is very simple.

 The application will produce `*.xml` files for each of your labelled images.
 Before labelling, please rename the collect images according to last/highest number in the folder (current:700) so you will need to rename your images from 701.jpg onwards (use `images/renaming.py` and edit accordingly to your path of new images).